-In 2011, it is projected that domestically produced consumption will have risen once more, to around 3,114,000m3, raising the share of all sawn softwood consumed in the UK to 41%.
+In 2011, domestically produced consumption increased once more, to 3,096,000m3.

-The destinations for UK produced sawn softwood between 2002 and 2010, with the estimate for 2011, were as identified in table 4 below.
+The destinations for UK produced sawn softwood between 2002 and 2011 are identified in table 4 below.

 Table 4: UK Produced Sawn Softwood Utilisation by Volume by Main Market & Construction Sector